Introducing Purchase Perks! Save $1,000 on closing costs when you purchase with us.

 Spending in general has been down for Americans since the onset of COVID-19.
 This time may have shaped how we spend our money moving forward.
 With more focus on necessities vs excess.
 Will it also impact consumer psychology?
 After an economic slump and personal financial hardships, will consumers be more intentional about purchases post-pandemic?

-Everyone experiences buyer’s remorse at some point or another and to varying degrees.
-Whether it’s as small as splurging on a latte or pulling the trigger on a home purchase.
+Everyone experiences buyer’s remorse at some point or another and to varying degrees, whether it’s as small as splurging on a latte and regretting it or pulling the trigger on a home purchase.
 Will the new spending psychology make buyer’s remorse even stronger as Americans become more thoughtful with their money?

-We understand, buying a home is one of the biggest financial decisions of your life.
+We get it; buying a home is one of the biggest financial decisions of your life.
 It’s normal to have questions, and even a few doubts along the way.
 But here are some strategies to help you be more intentional and avoid buyer’s remorse in homebuying and beyond.

 Big decisions need more time.
 Before you set out on your home search, make a “Wants and Needs” list with characteristics and amenities that are important to you in a home.
 What are the features you really can’t live without, and some that you could?
 Keep this list handy and visit it often while looking at homes.
 Sometimes flashy details and amenities outshine the fact that a home may not exactly fit our needs, so pay attention to that!

-When it comes to other types of purchases, try the 24-hour rule.
-If you’re online shopping, try putting the item in question in your Shopping Cart and leaving it there.
+When it comes to other types of purchases, especially smaller ones, try the 24-hour rule.
+If you’re online shopping, try putting the item in question in your virtual cart and leaving it there.
 If you still want to buy it the next day, go for it!
 Sure, we’re all deserving of little indulgences here and there, but by and large, think about why you want it and if it’s a timeless purchase!

 We’ve all been there.
 You’re super excited about something you just bought, but the minute you share it with your friends or family, there’s always one person who has something negative to say that makes you doubt yourself.
 While getting advice from others can be helpful, it’s important to listen to your gut.
 Remember why you chose the house you settled on.
 Think about your “Wants and Needs” list.
 Other people’s personal opinions and values like what neighborhood they prefer, or if they want a one or two-story home, often color how they offer up advice.

 Consider the source!
 Do your friends know the market?
 Are they a housing professional or did they recently buy a home in the area themselves?
-People often mean well when they provide input on big purchases like a home search, and it won’t be uncommon for people to chime in (especially family), and this is even more common if it’s your first home purchase.
+People often mean well when they provide input on big purchases like a home, and it isn’t uncommon for people to chime in (especially family), and this is even more common if it’s your first home purchase.
 However, just because someone is offering input, it doesn’t automatically mean they’re the most reliable, experienced source.

 This is a tough one.
-Scrolling Zillow and real estate Instagrams gets addicting.
-Creating Pinterest mood boards and saving dream properties is a fun part of the homebuying process.
-And there will always be great homes out there.
+Scrolling Zillow and real estate Instagrams can get addicting.
+Creating Pinterest mood boards and saving dream properties is a fun part of the homebuying process, and there will always be great homes out there.
 So, if you’ve found “the one”, revel in the joy and celebration of your new home!
 Stop looking at other properties that could have been, it will just fuel remorse and make you doubt yourself unnecessarily.

 A best practice?
 Unsubscribe from any email alerts and delete home search apps from your phone to avoid temptation as soon as your offer is accepted.
 Your sanity will thank you and you’ll be able to completely celebrate your new home.